Modern Architecture of Scotland

-Now due for demolition, the modern St. Nicholas House built in 1966 for the Aberdeen City Council of North-East Scotland
+Now due for demolition, the St. Nicholas House modern architecture built in 1966 for the Aberdeen City Council of North-East Scotland.

 Virginia Court was constructed in 1966 on Castlehill as balcony access block for public housing in downtown Aberdeen and was designed by the staff of City Architect George McKeith after architect Le Corbusier's 1956 Unite Habitation building in Berlin.